-"My job is to teach people how to be themselves… my work starts with me" is the motto of which I guide my personal and professional activity.
-I am passionate about my work but how else could I be in an activity that is exclusively about people.
+"My job is to teach people how to be themselves… my work starts with me" is the motto by which I guide my personal and professional activity.
+I am passionate about my work, but how else could I be in an activity that is exclusively about people?
 What do I do more precisely?
-I help people, like you are, to transit a certain phase in their lives, such the transition from one job to another, from one role to another, from one personal or professional status to another.
-Regardless of the change in our lives, the transition involves a process and my role is to accompany you on this journey of personal development to your goal!”
+I help people like you are, to transit a certain phase in their lives, such as the transition from one job to another, from one role to another, or from one personal or professional status to another.
+Regardless of the change in our lives, the transition involves a process, and my role is to accompany you on this journey of personal development to your goal!” - Transformational Life Coach

 Who am I?!
 Do you know that this is the most challenging question I have to answer? 😊